How You Can Help

 For more information about company volunteer opportunities please contact Sydney at firstname.lastname@example.org or 503-232-7052 ext.103.

 Central City Concern

-About: Central City Concern meets its mission through innovative outcome based strategies which support personal and community transformation.
-They provide direct access to housing which supports lifestyle change; integrated healthcare services that are highly effective in engaging people who are often alienated from mainstream systems; the development of peer relationships; and attainment of income through employment or accessing benefits.
+About: Central City Concern (CCC) meets its mission through innovative outcome based strategies which support personal and community transformation.
+They provide direct access to housing which supports lifestyle change; integrated healthcare services that are highly effective in engaging people who are often alienated from mainstream systems; the development of peer relationships that nurture and support personal transformation and recovery; and attainment of income through employment or accessing benefits.